HarshitVashisht11/FinBot/README.md

 # Fin Bot

-Fin Bot is a smart and versatile chatbot that aims to provide users with a seamless conversational experience.
+Fin Bot is a chatbot that aims to provide users with a seamless conversational experience.
 It can perform calculations, fetch real-time stock prices, and retrieve the latest cryptocurrency rates, making it a useful companion for various tasks.

 ## Table of Contents
 - [Introduction](#introduction)